Getting started with GitHub Actions

 Be aware of the two different environments:

-1. the CI environment: ci
+- the CI environment:

-2. the testing environment: testing
+file - the testing environment:

-defined in the phpunit.xml file
+defined in thephpunit.xml

 Laravel 6 uses an in-memory SQLite database for testing (config on GitHub).

-If you'd like to run your tests against a MySQL database, set the DB_CONNECTION to mysql and add the name of the database to DB_DATABASE.
-Make sure that the database actually exists and is empty.
+If you'd like to run your tests against a MySQL database, set the DB_CONNECTION

 If you're having trouble setting up the MySQL connection jump to the troubleshooting section below.